ombulabs/blog/_posts/2016-03-29-the-landing-page-mvp.markdown

 The most important part of the landing page is the problem description.
 You want the people in your target market to read the problem description and relate to it.

-You will find these type of people in your target market:
+You will find these types of people in your target market:

 * They don't know they have a problem.
 They are fine doing things as they're currently doing them.
 * They do know they have a problem.
 They read your problem description and they can relate to it.